-Heat milk to 100°-110°.
-Stir yeast into warm milk & let stand for 10 minutes.
-If bubbles form, you have active yeast & you are good to go.
+Stir yeast into warm (100°-110°) milk & let stand for 10 minutes.

 Microwave, whisking every 25 seconds until stiff and pudding-like, 50-75 seconds.
 Should mound instead of spread when dropped from a spoon.
 Let cool to ~115° in metal mixing bowl.

-In bowl of stand mixer, whisk flour paste and milk/yeast together until smooth.
+In stand mixer bowl, whisk flour paste and milk/yeast together until smooth.

 Fit stand mixer with paddle attachment and mix on low until uniformly moist, ~1-2 minutes.
 Stop and let stand 15 minutes.

 Replace paddle with dough hook.
 Add sugar and salt and mix on medium-low for 5 minutes.

 Stop and add softened butter cut up into slices.
 Mix on medium-low for 2.5 minutes.
 Scrape down hook and bowl.
 Continue mixing until until the dough forms into a tight elastic ball.

 Place dough in a lightly greased bowl & lightly coat dough with vegetable spray.
 Cover with plastic wrap.

 Let dough rise until doubled in volume, 40-60 mins.Can also be placed in the refrigerator overnight for early morning bakes.